Mandingo Wars

-The Mandingo Wars were a series of conflicts from 1882 to 1898 between France and the Wassoulou Empire of the Mandingo people led by Samori Ture.
+The Mandingo Wars (Note: Also sometimes called the Franco-Samorian Wars.) were a series of conflicts from 1882 to 1898 between France and the Wassoulou Empire of the Mandingo people led by Samori Ture.
 Comparatively, the French faced serious resistance by the Mandinka, as they were able to make use of firearms and tactics that impeded French expansion in the area.
 The French were ultimately triumphant and established dominance over Mali, Guinea and the Ivory Coast.

 First Mandingo War (1882–1886)

 In early 1882 Gustave Borgnis-Desbordes, commander of the French garrison at Kita in present-day Mali, sent an envoy to Samory Toure to announce that Kiniéran was now a French protectorate.
 Unimpressed, Toure sacked the town on February 21, 1882.
 A French relief column arrived too late, but pursued the Wassoulou army, which turned and fought at Samaya on the 26th.
 The sofas traditional frontal charges became a slaughter when faced with the latest French weaponry, but Samory quickly pivoted by adopting effective guerilla tactics and hit-and-run cavalry attacks.
 They harassed the French back to the Niger.
 This victory won Toure a reputation as the African leader who could stand up to the invading toubab, massively boosting his prestige and recruitment, as well as providing a blueprint for future engagements.

 In the aftermath of Samaya, some of the leaders of Bamako began making overtures to Toure.
 The French, eager to possess this key strategic town on the Niger, rushed a force to establish a fort there on February 1, 1883.
 Kebe Brema, Samori's brother, led a force to Bamako to lure the French out of their defenses.
 They fought two battles at Woyo Wayanko creek in early April, with Kebe Brema winning the first but eventually being forced to retreat.

 When an 1885 French expedition under Col. A. V. A. Combes attempted to seize the Buré gold fields by capturing Niagassola, Toure counter-attacked.
 Dividing his army into three mobile columns, he worked his way around the French lines of communication and quickly forced them to withdraw.
 Already embroiled in conflict with Mahmadu Lamine and the Toucouleur Empire, the French were compelled to negotiate the Treaty of Kenieba Koura, signed on March 28, 1886.
 This pact recognized French hegemony over the left bank of the Niger as far upstream as Siguiri, and Samory's control of Bure and the Manding region.
 As part of the agreement, Samory's eldest son and heir Djaoulen-Karamo was sent on a diplomatic/fact finding/goodwill mission to France.
+Thus, the first war ended as a Samorian victory.